-Alexis – & Juliet because Karin told me how good it was!
+Alexis – & Juliet.
 Smart writing, amazing dancing and songs from the likes of Britney Spears and The Back Street Boys, we were dancing in the aisles!

 2) If you could be anywhere in the world right now, where would you be?